heanhsok/instacart-data-engineering-project/readme.md

 ## Overview

-This project is designed as a showcase of modern data engineering practices, utilizing the Instacart dataset to demonstrate a complex pipeline architecture.
+This project is designed as a showcase of modern data engineering practices, utilizing the Instacart dataset to demonstrate an end-to-end data pipeline.

-From the initial data ingestion phase to the final analysis, every step is engineered to ensure efficiency, scalability, and reliability.
+From the initial data ingestion phase to the final analysis, every step is designed to ensure efficiency, scalability, and reliability.
 The pipeline employs modern data processing frameworks and techniques to clean, transform, and enrich the raw data, preparing it for insightful analysis.

 The end product is a versatile analytics dashboard that draws on this processed data, offering users the ability to uncover users' behavior as well as shopping trends and patterns with ease.
 This project not only aims to provide valuable insights from the Instacart dataset but also to serve as a blueprint for building robust data engineering pipelines.